NeilAllen/ruby_rails/ruby-local-exec.md

 Now, when you run scripts or binstubs in an application with a `.ruby-version` file, rbenv will automatically use the application's specified Ruby version, regardless of what directory they're run from.

 To upgrade, first ensure your team and its servers are on rbenv 0.4.0 or later.
-Then adjust your shebangs back to:
+Adjust your shebangs back to:

     #!/usr/bin/env ruby